 The ADA Self-Evaluation and Transition Plan is significant in that it establishes the entity’s ongoing commitment to the development and maintenance of policies, programs, and facilities that include all of its citizenry.

-When hired to help with transition plans, we start by facilitating a “kick off” meeting that helps clarify the goals and scope of work, we review what has been completed to date, and what is remaining.
-This engages the client, unifies the team and provides the foundation for which we can build.
+When hired to help with Transition Plans, we start by facilitating a “kick off” meeting that helps clarify the goals and scope of work.
+We review what has been completed to date, and what is remaining.
+This engages the client, unifies the team and provides the foundation on which we can build.
 At this point we also look at planned construction activity and help the team members understand the daunting nature of the tasks ahead.
-We break the work into smaller, more manageable chunks and help each department understand their role.
+We break the work into smaller, more manageable chunks and help each department understand their roles.

 Our clients have full control of all data collected and provide valuable input into the process to ensure the system we put in place speaks to the culture of the community.
 In short, our goal is to continue partnering with clients in the shared endeavor of creating access for all.